-45. The Council has a £4.9m historic portfolio of investment properties which are managed through the Council's organisation structure.
+51. The Council has a £4.0m historic portfolio of investment properties which are managed through the Council's organisation structure.
+The Council is not actively seeking to increase this type of investment exposure.
 These assets are not held for normal operational activity but held under long-term commercial leases.
-Net Income generated from these assets in 2020/21 was £210k.
+Net Income generated from these assets in 2021/22 was £179k.